-That St Patrick roamed the land on which now stands Belfast, is undeniable, he founded the old Church at Shankill from which the area obtained its name.
-The Stranmillis area could just as easy be called Ballynabraher(FRIARS TOWN) or even KILPATRICK, since. he also founded a church or Friary there, and as OLaverty points out, he blessed A HOLY WELL where now stands Sandy Row, although strangers will chose to call it “MUNDY’S WELL.
-The earliest printed reference to a chapel at Stranmillis is in an old map of 1570 which clearly shows FRIARS TOWN,a mere townland with three buildings, one of them officially listed as a Church.. .but the name of the townland and the regime under which Catholic people were existing, (THE PENAL LAWS)and earlier laws explains to the most innocent reader the need for secrecy.
+“Ballynabraher”(FRIARS TOWN) or even KILPATRICK”, since. he also founded a church or Friary there, and as O’Laverty points out, he blessed “A HOLY WELL where now stands Sandy Row, although strangers will chose to call it “MUNDY’S WELL”.
+The earliest printed reference to a chapel at Stranmillis is in an old map of 1570 which clearly shows “FRIARS TOWN”,a mere townland with three buildings, one of them ‘officially’ listed as a Church.. .but the name of the townland and the regime under which Catholic people were existing, (THE PENAL LAWS)and earlier laws explains to the most innocent reader the need for secrecy.
 An Drocht Shaol,(The Penal Laws) were enacted by England to destroy the Irish Catholic faith and to impoverish those who embraced that faith.
-And so it was that Catholics met secretly at the site on which FRIARS BUSH stands today to hear mass under a Thorn Bush given by a wandering Friar, The traditional story of how Friars Bush derived its name I will leave to Fr, Leo McKeown to relate, he wrote this in 1928, “The story is that the Friar, who is described as short in stature and having snow white hair, was accustomed to row across the Lagan in his currach to say Mass at Friars Bush.
+And so it was that Catholics met secretly at the site on which FRIAR’S BUSH stands today to hear mass under a Thorn Bush given by a wandering Friar, The traditional story of how “Friars Bush” derived its name I will leave to Fr, Leo McKeown to relate, he wrote this in 1928, “The story is that the Friar, who is described as short in stature and having snow white hair, was accustomed to row across the Lagan in his currach to say Mass at Friars Bush.
 One Sunday in winter, with heavy snow falling, the arrangements were made as usual; a temporary altar of boards and canvas was erected under the Whitethorn Bush in the centre of the graveyard, an the small congregation remained .waiting anxiously,.. he arrived, however. * .said Mass, but just as be turned around to give the last blessing, he fell, shot through the heart.
-Consternation and fear seized the worshippers, who scattered, on their return, they found the Friar dead he Was buried where he fell and a stone erected on the spot.
+Consternation and fear seized the worshippers, who scattered, on their return, they found the Friar dead he Was buried where he fell and a stone erected on the spot.”In l905,Bejfast Poet, Joseph Campbell wrote,.,

-In ancient limes, as peasants tell, A friar came with book and bell To chant his Mass each Sabbath morn Beneath Strandmilis twsting thorn.
+In ancient limes, as peasants tell, A friar came with book and bell To chant his Mass each Sabbath morn Beneath Strandmilis’ twsting thorn.He came in sun, he came in flood

 From Ard. rnic.
-Nasca
+Nasca’s holy wood.

 Where Niall built his monastery